Deighv/EEGtoActions/README.md

   * Stop Stream, Stop Session

 * Run 'python openbci_lsl.py'
   * Daisy Enabled
   * Changing anything else doesn't actually change anything and the streams are misindexed starting at 1 which is why the code starts at 1 instead of 0...
   * Use GUI to connect to board, start stream

-* Run 'python outputEEGData.py'
+* Run 'python outputEEGData.py' to begin pulling down controller state+eeg data and putting into postgres

-* Launch SQL, ensure rows are being created
+* Fire up pgAdmin, ensure rows are being created

 ## Creating Model (Work in Progress)